getodk/docs/odkx-src/suitcase-intro.rst

   .. _suitcase-gui-reset:

 Resetting the server
-  The :guilabel:`Reset` button can be found under the :guilabel:`Upload` tab.
-Clicking it will reset the the server without any warning or confirmation.
+  The :guilabel:`Reset` button can be found under the :guilabel:`Clear` tab.
+Clicking it will reset the the server after a warning and a confirmation.

 .. _suitcase-using-cli: